Nawal00/movie-app/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Improvements
-* I would add error handling and improve on UI styling/responsiveness and UX.
+* Add API error handling,
+* Fully responsive UI.
+* I would make improvements to UX show no search results, enable keys to select search results etc.
-* I could use React Context for my Search Bar state for a bigger app however for the scope of this project I used cusom hooks.
+* I could use React Context for my Search Bar state for a bigger app however for the scope of this project I utilised custom hooks for simplicity.
 * If time allowed, I would have liked to get more test coverage and write project in Typescript.
 As of now using Typescript would slow me down as I don't use it daily.